pigytoken/pigy-delegation/oracle/ReadMe.md

 *   Consume the oracle eUTxO that holds the `FARM` token.
     *   *Script:* [oracle.testnet.plutus](oracle.testnet.plutus) or [oracle.mainnet.plutus](oracle.mainnet.plutus).
     *   *Datum:* a copy of the datum whose hash resides in the eUTxO.
-It's easiest to retrieve this datum by copying the JSON in the tag `247428` of the metadata attached to that eUTxO.
+It's easiest to retrieve this datum by copying the JSON in the tag `247428` of the metadata attached to that consumed eUTxO's transaction.
     *   *Redeemer:* the integer `1`, which tells the oracle that the datum is to be read.
 *   Pay back to the oracle's address ([oracle.testnet.address](oracle.testnet.address) or [oracle.mainnet.address](oracle.mainnet.address)) the value (including the `FARM` token and any `PIGY` tokens) consumed from its eUTxO plus *exactly* `10 tPIGY` (on `testnet`) or `10 PIGY` (on `mainnet`).
-    *   *Datum hash:* the same datum hash that was in that eUTxO.
+    *   *Datum hash:* the same datum hash that was in that consumed eUTxO.

 *It is **critically important** never to send output to any Plutus script unless a datum hash is included in that output; otherwise the output's value will be permanently locked in the script.*